- What is Metabolic Syndrome?

 - Abdominal obesity: Excess fat around the midsection is a key sign of metabolic imbalance.
 This type of fat is especially harmful because it surrounds vital organs and promotes inflammation.

-Symptoms & Causes of Metabolic Syndrome
+Symptoms & Causes

-Symptoms & Causes of Metabolic Syndrome
+Metabolic Syndrome Symptoms & Causes

 - Midsection weight gain